shclarke007/clarkesh/README.md

 # Portfolio

+## Purpose
-Portfolio website developed to showcase HTML & CSS skills.
+Portfolio website developed to showcase front-end development skills with HTML & CSS.

 ## Tech
 HTML for markup
 CSS for layout